BloomVrLabs/Bloom/README.md

-# Capstone
+# Bloom
-Project made for the UPRM INSO capstone course
+Project made for the University of Puerto Rico - Mayaguez campus' Software Engineering capstone course.